 Tip: Niacinamide can diminish the benefits of vitamin C when used together.
 Consider using vitamin C in the morning and niacinamide in the evening.

 Replenish Hydration With a Ceramide Moisturizer

 PSA: You can have an oily skin type, yet also dehydrated skin.
 Dry skin refers to the lack of oil your skin needs to retain moisture.
 Dehydrated skin means your skin lacks water.
 You will notice if your skin is dehydrated, it feels tight, looks dull and/or possibly inflamed, and your fine lines may look more prominent.
-A daily moisturizer is obvious, but one packed with ceramides ups the ante (you can’t go wrong with Ice Ceramide Moisturizing Cream).
+A daily moisturizer is obvious, but one packed with ceramides ups the ante (you can’t go wrong with ICE Ceramide Moisturizing Cream).
 “Ceramides increase hydration and turgor of the skin and help restore the skin’s natural barrier to protect it from environmental stresses,” says Ilyas.

 Neutralize Damage With a Retinol Topical

 Tip: Nighttime use of retinol is best — giving your face a chance to recover while you sleep since there can be some mild irritation associated with retinol use, so we recommend Luna Sleeping Night Oil.
-Sun exposure also breaks down retinoids and reduces its effectiveness.
+Sun exposure also breaks down retinoids and reduces their effectiveness.

 Protect Against Wrinkles with Sunscreen